grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 * [ ] Hemi has stacks of books crammed into his rack (which is larger than most both because he's deck boss, and he's huge. (maybe he became deck boss _primarily_ for the larger rack.
 He's not one who _wants_ leadership).
 	* [ ] A scene where he is reading The Recognitions (describe cover, not name title.)
 * [ ] Maybe have Bastian decorating his quarters with plants?
+	* Maybe plants should be Gregory, to round outhis character more, and have something to reference him by later in the book
 	* [ ] Ask A what plants could actually grow on a sub
 	* pot?
 See note on motivating Shakes
 * [ ] make sure you only explain active sonar once